squinkylabs/SquinkyVCV/docs/filter.md

 Like the Moog filter, Filter has a pleasant mild distortion to make it sound fat, although it is possible to dial in more and different distortions.

+Bug alert - at them moment many of the features only work when set to 4P-LP and "Classic".

 ## Controls

 **Fc** - filter cutoff.